Softnet-Free/softnet-ms/docs/single/setup-clients.md

 ---
 layout: default
-title: 3.4.
+title: 2.4.
 Setting up clients
-parent: 3.
-Deploying a single device
+parent: 2.
+Quickly deploying a single device
 nav_order: 4
 ---

-## 3.4.
+## 2.4.
 Setting up clients

 Client management is carried out on the CLIENT MANAGER page.
 To switch to the client manager, click on the "clients" button at the upper left corner of the panel: